1danilo/exercises/udemy-app/README.md

 # Udemy App

-This project is from an Udemy course and it covers important concepts such as creating cards in React, implementing buttons, toggle button.
+This project is from an Udemy course and it covers important concepts such as creating cards in React, implementing buttons, toggle button and props/state/setState.

-First time using the npm
+First time using semantic Ui.

+:)